Stream to 3D — User FAQ & Troubleshooting

 Weak depth or uncomfortable depth

-- Depth and comfort are primarily controlled by Temporal Offset and stabilization settings.
+- Depth and comfort are primarily controlled by Temporal Offset and the stabilisation settings (labelled “Stabilization” in the app).
 See Settings → Algorithm.

 - Fractional temporal offsets (e.g. 1.25) can be more CPU intensive because they rely on interpolation; if you need real-time performance, prefer whole-frame offsets.